d-bolshakov/course-managment-api/README.md

 ### GET /students/:id/submissions

 Getting a list of submissions for the assignments for the student.
-Available only to the user the student profile is related to.
+Available only to the user with corresponding student profile.
 Accepts folowing query parameters for filtering:

 ```json
 {